sbuis/AgMIP-Calibration-Phase-IV/README.md

 * **simulations_true_values.txt**:	the true values generated for both calibration and evaluation datasets for the variables required in the protocol
 * **cal_4_obs_true_values_ModelName.txt**  and **cal_4_obs_noisy_values_SDnoise_ModelName.txt**:	the true and noisy values generated for the observations used

+### Verification of results

+Once you have done the calibration, please look at the outputs to verify that the results seem reasonable.
+You can for example use the graphs in the scatterplots_\*\*\*.pdf files to check your choice for the order of variable groups, and your choice of major parameters.
+The order of variable groups should be such that estimating parameters for one group has little or no effect on the fit to groups used previously.
+This should be visible from the graphs.
+For example, the graphs after estimation of the candidates for plant_N_content should show that the fit to variables previously treated should be about the same as before using plant_N_content.
+Also, the role of the major parameters is to approximately eliminate bias.
+This should appear in the graphs.
+For example, overall bias of variable Grain_Yield after estimating the major parameters for group yield, should be small compared to the bias using the default parameter values.

+### Results files to provide for AgMIP Calibration Phase IV exercise

+Please copy the files simulations_\*\*\*.txt, variables_\*\*\*.csv, scatterplots_\*\*\*.pdf, parameters.csv, summary_step\*.csv and the folder DailyOutputs, in a single folder named “Model_yourName” (e.g.” STICS_Buis”) and upload the folder [here](https://uni-bonn.sciebo.de/s/1j1T5LdjZxTpe4J).